thradams/CPrime-V2/README.md

 This repository can be used to send sugestions for the cprime extensions.

-See help on the command line app.
+See use the command line compiler.

 ```